Start With the Right First Move

 Months pass.
 Sometimes years.

-Here’s the truth most people don’t hear:
+Here’s the part most people don’t hear:

 A patent doesn’t create a business.